 5. Khooni Darwaza –

-This monument stands witness to the brutal mass killings of hundred of refugees during the partition riots of 1947.
+This monument stands witness to the brutal mass killings of hundreds of refugees during the partition riots of 1947.
 The name Khooni Darwaza was derived from this horrific incident and literally means ‘bloody gateway’.

 6. Lothian Cemetery –